vigneshavm/Interview-questions/Vaisala.md

 ## 🔟 SQS – Duplicate Processing & Retry Handling

-Q: How to handle duplicate messages and retries in SQS?
+There are several strategies:
-A:
+1. **FIFO Queues with Deduplication:** Use `MessageDeduplicationId` to avoid duplicates.

-Use Message Deduplication ID (for FIFO queues)
+2. **Visibility Timeout:** Configure so that once a message is picked up, it’s hidden from other consumers until processed.

-Enable Visibility Timeout to prevent reprocessing
+3. **Idempotent Consumers:** Design Lambda or processing logic so that reprocessing doesn’t cause issues (e.g., check if transaction already exists before inserting).

-Design Idempotent Lambdas (safe to re-run)
+4. **Retries and DLQ:** Use Redrive Policy with `maxReceiveCount` and a Dead Letter Queue for failed messages.

-Configure Retry + DLQ
+**Example:** For payment processing, use the transaction ID as a unique key to ensure the same payment isn’t processed twice.

-Example:
+*"In real-world systems, I combine FIFO queues for ordering, idempotent logic for safety, and DLQs for resilience.
+This ensures reliability even under high load or transient failures."*

-Lambda processes payment messages → uses transaction ID to check if already processed.
+#### **Idempotent Lambda?**

-Follow-Up Qs:
+An idempotent Lambda produces the same result even if executed multiple times.
+For example, before inserting a transaction, it checks if the transaction ID already exists.

-Q: What’s an Idempotent Lambda?
+#### **Handle retries?**
-A: A function that produces the same result even if executed multiple times (checks existing transaction before insert).
+Configure a **Redrive Policy** on the queue:

-Q: How to handle retries?
+- `maxReceiveCount` determines how many times a message can be retried.
-A: Configure Redrive Policy (maxReceiveCount + DLQ).
+- After that, the message moves to a **Dead Letter Queue (DLQ)** for manual inspection or further processing.

-Q: What’s Visibility Timeout?
+#### **Visibility Timeout?**
-A: Time during which a message is invisible to other consumers after being picked up.
+It’s the duration for which a message becomes invisible to other consumers after being picked up.
+This prevents multiple consumers from processing the same message simultaneously.
+If the consumer fails to delete the message before the timeout expires, the message becomes visible again for retry.

 ---